DMSO & MSM For Lyme/MSIDS

 My daughter struggles with Mast Cell issues and this has helped her a lot.
 As you read it reduces or eliminates allergy symptoms and for her it has reduced mucus production and has boosted her immune system as well.

 Depending upon your goals, if your doctor gives you a thumbs up, I would try MSM first as it is easy to obtain and has no side-effects or smell.
 If the MSM works (primarily for pain, inflammation, detox, & leaky gut) then you are home-free.
 If it doesn’t, you may want to then move on to get the OK from your doctor to try DMSO as it demands more knowledge, effort, attention to detail, and has a smell, depending upon amount used.
+FYI: I have never noticed the smell for the amount used topically in my recipes.
 For those who desire to try DMSO and an oxidative bactericide for a full Lyme/MSIDS treatment, please work under the direct supervision of a practitioner.

 And remember what your granny told you: “Necessity is the mother in invention.”